Hancapo/PapuEngine/README.md

 # PapuEngine

 PapuEngine is a simple 2D game engine developed in C# using OpenTK and OpenGL.
-It is designed to provide a lightweight foundation for creating 2D games with hardware-accelerated graphics.
+It is designed to provide a lightweight foundation for creating 2D games/apps with hardware-accelerated graphics.

 ## Features